MetalPetal/MetalPetal/README.md

 We're going to release an alpha version of MetalPetal in Augest 2017 (hopefully).

-You can follow the progress on the "Project" page. https://github.com/MetalPetal/MetalPetal/projects/1
+You can follow our progress on the "Project" page. https://github.com/MetalPetal/MetalPetal/projects/1

 ## Contribute